-In an article on The Political Home website, Rabb commented that feminists were “now amongst the most obnoxious bigots” and it was sexist to blame men for the recession
+In an article on The Political Home website, Raab commented that feminists were: “now amongst the most obnoxious bigots” and it was sexist to blame men for the recession

 Raab has frequently voiced his view that unelected judges in Strasbourg lack experience or knowledge.
 As a former adviser the the FCA on the EU, he should know the Strasbourg judges are elected by the Parliamentary Assembly of the Council of Europe.

-In Britannia Unchained, a book written by Rabb and some other Tory backbenchers, he described British workers as; “among the worst idlers in the world”.
+In Britannia Unchained, a book written by Raab and some other Tory backbenchers, he described British workers as; “among the worst idlers in the world”.

 Raab authored a pamphlet asserting that UK employment legislation represents a “straitjacket” for the economy.
 And Raab proposed allowing employers to fire at will as well as proposing that the 1998 Working Time regulations be scrapped.